 - Exclusivity – control your leasing stock.
 That is the rule and not the exception.
 Devote special attention to your leasing stock and talk to plenty of local businesses as part of finding tenants and movement across building types and locations.

 - Rentals and leasing strategies – different property types generate unique rents and leasing strategies.
 That is why specialization is so critical in leasing.
 Drill down in all your rentals and occupancy cost issues.
-Quote the ‘numbers’ in effective and direct ways as you close on a lease or a negotiation.
+Quote the ‘numbers’ in some effective and direct ways as you close on a lease or a negotiation.
 It is hard for a tenant or landlord to refute accurate figures.

 In closing on this topic, it is easy to see how ‘leasing’ is a valuable and specialized part of our property industry.
 Get your leasing services refined for the opportunities with tenants and landlords.
 Tap into the business movement.